Updated: Dec 22, 2022

-Pedestrian injuries are far more common in cities than in rural settings, but they can also occur on country roads.
+Pedestrian injuries are far more common in cities than in rural settings but can also occur on country roads.
 The optimum conditions for a severe collision include winding roads with low visibility and fast speeds.

 Is it a Problem with the Crosswalk?

 In some cases, the driver is not solely to blame for a pedestrian accident in California.
-The location of the crosswalk and the road design might also contribute to a pedestrian accident.
-Therefore, pedestrian safety must be taken into account by those who design and maintain public crosswalks.
+The location of the crosswalk and the road design might also contribute to a pedestrian accidents.
+Therefore, pedestrian safety must be considered by those who design and maintain public crosswalks.
 Those responsible will be held liable if they fail to do so and the crosswalk becomes dangerous.

-In crosswalk position negligence claims, engineering firms and state governments may be named as defendants.
+Engineering firms and state governments may be named as defendants in crosswalk position negligence claims.
 A Top Rated Personal Injury Attorney In Los Angeles may be able to explain the complexities of your case to you.